Anti-lockdown protesters to block highways across NZ in 'Great Gridlock' - NZ Herald

 The protest group is associated with Destiny Church, whose leader Brian Tamaki has been charged by police with breaching the Health Act for organising a series of protests at Auckland Domain.

-The latest, on October 30 two weeks ago, attracted over 5000 people.
-But Tamaki wasn't in attendance due to his bail conditions.
+The latest, on October 30 two weeks ago, attracted more than 5000 people.
+But Tamaki wasn't in attendance because of his bail conditions.

 Auckland Transport (AT) confirmed police will be responsible for managing traffic and crowds on the day.